Spirent/py-stcrestclient/README.md

 Specifying end_tcsession=False is useful to do before attaching an STC GUI or legacy automation script, to prevent having multiple controllers that may interfere with each other.
 This requires that the server is running version 2.1.5 or later of the STC ReST API.

-When using the interactive shell, tccsh, the equivalent commands are:
+When using the interactive shell, tccsh, the equivalent commands for the above items are:

 1. Invoke `join` with no argument
 1. Invoke `end` and specify "no"